je-suis-tm/web-scraping/README.md

 Syntax | Meaning
 ------------ | -------
 `\d*` | All the numbers.
 If we remove asterisk mark, we will only match one digit.
-Asterisk mark refers to zero or multiple occurence.
+Asterisk mark refers to zero or multiple occurrence.
 `\w*` | All the characters, numbers and underscore marks `\S*` | All the non-whitespace characters `-?\d*\,?\d*` | All the numbers, potential negative signs and potential commas.
 Question mark means the character can be zero or one occurrence.